Creative Care. Forthcoming from Harper One.

 Essays in Anthologies/Book Chapters

 Basting, Anne.
 "From Islands to Networks: Using Improvisation to Build Relationships Among Individuals and Systems."
 In Sheila McCormick's Applied Theatre and Aging.
-Forthcoming from Methuen Press.
+London: Methuen Press, 2017.

 Basting, Anne.
 "The Arts in Dementia Care."
 In Murna Downs and Barbara Bower's Excellence in Dementia Care.
 Volume 2.
 2014.